Smile, you’re on camera!

 Funny how people act differently when they know they’re on camera.

-Brits don’t just tolerate body-worn cameras, they say the cameras change how people behave, making public spaces feel safer and more civil.
+Americans don’t just tolerate body-worn cameras, they say the cameras change how people behave, making public spaces feel safer and more civil.

 agree that body cams help deter disorderly conduct